South Coast Orchid Society

 The slides were preserved in dozens of small Kodak boxes and other containers.
 Most of the boxes — the ones that contained only slides from a single roll of film — were carefully labeled, even if some of the slides from a particular roll had been removed and filed elsewhere.
 Several rolls were entirely unlabeled.
 There were also several larger boxes of slides and a number of envelopes containing mixed slides.
 There were also two round slide "carousels" containing slides for two lecture programs, along with the lecture scripts.

-The slides have been digitized and organized into "galleries" using Juicebox software.
+The slides were digitized by DVD Your Memories, supplied with metadata using Photo Mechanic, and organized into web "galleries" using Juicebox software.

 For consistency with other materials in the archive, contemporary publications, and the need to preserve the original slide labels, orchid names generally follow Sander rather than current taxonomy.
 The task of adding current nomenclature and other information gleaned from the Keyes archive and other sources may continue as time permits.